AlexMercedCoder/tutorialblog/content/blog/2026/2026-03-ctx-03-context-management-strategies-for-claude-web-a-complete-guid.md

 4. **Not starting fresh conversations.** Long conversations accumulate noise.
 When you shift to a new subtopic, start a new conversation within the Project.

-5. **Using Claude Web when you need MCP.** If your task requires live connections to external systems, switch to Claude Desktop.
-Use Claude Web for its strengths: knowledge work, writing, analysis, and planning.
+5. **Not connecting MCP servers when you need live data.** Claude Web supports remote MCP servers through Settings > Connectors.
+If your task requires live connections to cloud services, set up the relevant MCP connectors.
+For local services not exposed to the internet, use Claude Desktop instead.

 ## Go Deeper